postmanlabs/labs-docs/_posts/03_managing_collections/2016-07-11-creating_documentation.md

 * This will open the documentation for that collection in your browser.
 You'll be able to browse all folders and requests in the collection, and see what the requests and code snippets look like with different environments selected.
 [![](https://www.getpostman.com/img/v1/docs/publishing_docs/Docs3.png)][2]

-* Keep in mind that this link is restricted to users in your Postman Cloud Team.
+* Keep in mind that this link is restricted to users in your Postman Pro Team.
 To make this documentation available to other users (as a link on your website, perhaps), you&\#39'll need to Publish it!

 ### Publishing Public Documentation for Collections